Goemon Ishikawa XIII: Animation

 William Ross voiced Goemon in the 1979 Toho English dub of The Mystery of Mamo, where his name was changed to "Samurai".
 Ross founded Frontier Enterprises, the studio that produced this dub under his direction.
 Other voice actors include Steve Kramer (1992-3, Streamline), Mark Franklin (1995, AnimEigo).
 Ardwight Chamberlain (1995, Streamline), Garrick Hagon (1996, Manga UK), and Michael Gregory (2000, Animaze/Manga).
 Mike McFarland voiced the character for Funimation Entertainment's dubs of several TV specials and theatrical films between 2002 and 2005, and their 2013 dub of The Woman Called Fujiko Mine.

-Lex Lang voiced Goemon in the Phuuz dub for Pioneer/Geneon's release of the second anime between 2003 and 2006, and reprised the role for Discotek Media's dubs of the fifth and sixth anime as well as Goemon Ishikawa's Spray of Blood.
+Lex Lang voiced Goemon in the Phuuz dub for Pioneer/Geneon's release of the second anime between 2003 and 2006.
+The Discotek Media dub for Lupin the 3rd Part IV, which largely reunited the Part 2 dub cast, saw the return of Lang as Goemon; he continues to regularly voice the character in dubs of movies and television shows.
+Lang also voices Goemon in the Bang Zoom!
+Entertainment dub for spinoff movie Goemon's Blood Spray, which features a different cast for the rest of the main roles.

-Live film actor
+Live-action

 The 2014 film Lupin the Third featured TV and film star Gō Ayano as the first live-action Goemon.
-Originally it was arranged to present the filmed Goemon in contemporary suit and tie with Director Ryûhei Kitamura expressing "it would be nonsense for Goemon to exist in current society wearing samurai garb and carrying around a katana."
+According to IMDB, it was originally arranged to present the filmed Goemon in contemporary suit and tie with Director Ryûhei Kitamura expressing "it would be nonsense for Goemon to exist in current society wearing samurai garb and carrying around a katana."
 Apparently due to the demand of fans world over, this idea was scrapped and the completed film features Gō Ayano as a swordsman wearing robes similar to his drawn and animated counterparts.